Degrees & Programs Communication Studies

 Hillary McCall ’11

-After an internship at the Santa Barbara Foundation working with the vice president of communications and marketing, she obtained a job doing communications and marketing for the foundation, developing its first online platforms, implementing new branding strategies, and telling the stories of philanthropy taking action.
+Hillary started with the Santa Barbara Foundation doing communications and marketing, developing its first online platforms, implementing new branding strategies, and telling the stories of philanthropy taking action.
 “Seeing the social impact of my work was of high, personal value in my professional development,” she says.
-Two years later, she became the communications and development manager for a growing philanthropic initiative, the Incredible Children’s Art Network (iCAN).
-With a dynamic group of passionate teaching artists and a creative leadership team, iCAN serves 3,200 children in six of Santa Barbara’s most underserved, Title I schools.
-Now serving as director of network relations, she builds sustainable partnerships and collaborations and manages communications platforms, public relations, and development opportunities.
+Now serving as director of network relations, for the Incredible Children’s Art Network (iCAN), she builds sustainable partnerships and collaborations and manages communications platforms, public relations, and development opportunities.